-During the three months ended January 31, 2014, net revenue in the Americas region increased by approximately \$11.1 million.
-This increase resulted primarily from higher order volumes from a program for a consumer electronics client and higher revenue from an aftermarket services program related to the repair and refurbishment of mobile devices.
-Within the Asia region, the net revenue decrease of approximately \$12.8 million primarily resulted from lower order volumes from certain clients related to the software and personal computer markets.
-Within the Europe region, net revenue decreased by approximately \$11.1 million primarily due to lower volumes from a significant software client that has reorganized its supply chain.
-Net revenue for All Other increased by approximately \$3.4 million primarily due to higher revenue from a consumer electronics client.
+During the three months ended April 30, 2014, net revenue in the Americas region increased by approximately \$9.9 million.
+This increase resulted primarily from higher revenue from an aftermarket services program related to the repair and refurbishment of mobile devices, higher revenue from a client related to the software and personal computer market and higher order volumes from a program for a consumer electronics client.
+Within the Asia region, the net revenue decrease of approximately \$6.7 million primarily resulted from lower order volumes from certain clients related to the software and personal computer markets and a decline in volume from a consumer electronics client.
+Within the Europe region, net revenue decreased by approximately \$3.5 million primarily due to lower volumes from a significant software client that has reorganized its supply chain.
+Net revenue for All Other increased by approximately \$0.6 million primarily due to higher revenue from a consumer electronics client.